Amber Nguyen: Club career

 Nguyen joined the North Carolina Courage as a non-roster trialist in the 2025 preseason.
 She was signed to a short-term contract from March to April.

 On July 1, 2025, Lexington SC announced that the club had signed Nguyen ahead of the USL Super League's second season.
 She made her professional debut on October 10, coming on as a late substitute for Sarah Griffith in a 1–1 draw with the Carolina Ascent.
+In her first season with Lexington, she helped the club win the league championship and the Players' Shield, making them the first team to complete the league double.

 International career

 Nguyen trained with the youth national team at the under-16, under-18, and under-20 levels, appearing in friendlies at each age level.